Selling Your Company

 - We provide an analysis and valuation of your business prior to listing

-- We can and will create a comprehensive marketing plan
+- We can and will create a comprehensive marketing plan that will be used in selling your company

 - Confidential listing term of 3-12 months